Neurogenetics Curriculum

 1. A.Klinefelter syndrome (47,XXY) — tall stature, hypogonadism, and mild intellectual disability with behavioral features

-2. B.Fragile X Syndrome — FMR1 CGG repeats are not detected by CMA or WES; grandfather's tremor/ataxia suggests FXTAS✓
+2. B.Fragile X syndrome — FMR1 CGG repeats are not detected by CMA or WES; grandfather's tremor/ataxia suggests FXTAS✓

 3. C.22q11.2 deletion syndrome — should have been detected by the chromosomal microarray that was already performed